Dún Laoghaire Enterprise Campus

 This has had a knock on effect of a reduction in both the rates base of the town and the overall number of jobs located within the town.
 It is important to grow the employment base in the Town in order to retain and grow the mix of uses of space that create economic vibrancy and activity.

 Dún Laoghaire Town has benefitted from significant investment in the public realm, in the dlr LexIcon, and in residential development.
 Dún Laoghaire town and environs saw a sizeable population increase of approximately 1,900 persons in the last census – the strongest rate of growth in decades and a figure that is expected to continue to grow.

-The closure of ‘Dunlaoire Enterprise Centre’ - The Old Firestation
+The closure of ‘Dunlaoire Enterprise Centre’ in 2019 - The Old Firestation

-In DLR County there are two enterprise centres on the Enterprise Ireland listing:
+In DLR County there were two enterprise centres on the Enterprise Ireland listing: